 Most people know you can be charged with a crime in California if you drive with an expired license or if you drive without ever getting a license at all.
 What they don’t know is that you can also be charged if you drive a vehicle in California with an expired driver’s license or after moving from another state more than 20 days prior.
 In fact, under California Vehicle Code section 12500 (VC), these crimes could even be misdemeanors, punishable by jail time.

 What Happens When You Are Caught Driving Without a License?

 While we’ve already discussed the sentences you may face for driving on a suspended or revoked license, driving without a valid license is actually a less severe (although similar) crime.
-That’s because if your license has been suspended, it is generally assumed that you have already violated a major driving law such as driving under the influence.
-This is why driving on a suspended license is a misdemeanor (although San Diego DUI attorneys can sometimes have the charges reduced to an infraction), but driving without a license can be charged as either an infraction or a misdemeanor offense.
+That’s because if your driver’s license has been suspended, it is generally assumed that you have already violated a major driving law such as driving under the influence.
+This is why driving on a suspended license is a misdemeanor (although attorneys can sometimes have the charges reduced to an infraction), but driving without a license can be charged as either an infraction or a misdemeanor offense.

 Of course, if you never obtained a license, especially if you are a minor too young to get a license, the charge is much more likely to be a misdemeanor.
-As a misdemeanor, you could face up to $1,000 in fines and six months in jail, although it is rare for someone to be sentenced to jail for a first time offense.
+As a misdemeanor, you could face a fine of up to $1,000 in fines and six months in jail, although it is rare for someone to be sentenced to jail for a first time offense.

 Fighting the Charges

-If you have been accused of driving without a valid license, please call San Diego misdemeanor traffic attorney Peter M. Liss at (760) 643-4050 or (858) 486-3024 to schedule a free consultation.
+If you have been accused of driving without a valid license, please contact Peter M. Liss at (760) 643-4050 or (858) 486-3024 to schedule a free consultation.

 Image by Chuttersnap